 - Percentage of available credit used (this is called credit utilization)

-- Percentage of amount remaining verses amount originally
+- Percentage of amount remaining versus amount originally

 Does that seem backward?
 Crazy?
 Unbiblical?